 It is very common for people to say Happy Christmas and also Happy New Year at the same time.
 This becomes more common as Christmas gets closer.
 It is not very common to say earlier in the month.
-New Year’s Eve is a very important parts of the Christmas season and it is polite to say “Happy New Year” to people around that time.
+New Year’s Eve is a very important part of the Christmas season and it is polite to say “Happy New Year” to people around that time.

-There are a number of other ways to say happy Christmas as you may be saying good bye to people as you leave work.
+There are a number of other ways to say happy Christmas as you may be saying goodbye to people as you leave work.